AlttiRi/vue-gh-pages-deploy-config/README.md

 - Copies `index.html`* and `dist/` folder to the temporal `.gh-pages` (default) folder
 - Inits the Git in this folder
 - Pulls commit history (if exists) for the branch that is used as a source for Github Pages – `gh-pages` (default)
-- Checks is it the last commit and are there changes, and if it's true, commit the changes with `Deploy` (default) message and push it to `gh-pages` (default) branch.
+- Checks is it the last commit and are there changes, and if it's true, commits the changes with `Deploy` (default) message and pushes it to `gh-pages` (default) branch.

 _*Probably you do no need to copy `index.html` since the all required content will be in `dist/` so just remove [this line](https://github.com/AlttiRi/gh-pages-deploy-config/blob/9cb8c4449a8bc02dff57ec9e6b69dcb61563f322/.github/workflows/blank.yml#L53):_
 ```